salehi-s/wbdv-sp21-sina-salehi-client-react2/README.md

 <h3>Course Editor</h3>

-The Course Editor consists of three main sections: Modules, Lessons, and Topics.
+The Course Editor consists of four main sections: Modules, Lessons, Topics, and Widgets.
-If a module is not selected, you will not be able to view or add lessons or topics.
+If a module is not selected, you will not be able to view or add lessons, topics, or widgets.
-If a lesson is not selected, you will not be able to view or add topics.
+If a lesson is not selected, you will not be able to view or add topics or widgets.
+If a topic is not selected, you will not be able to view or add widgets.
 Click the plus icon under Modules to add a new module with the title "New Module" to the list of modules.
 After selecting a module, click the plus icon under Lessons to add a new lesson with the title "New Lesson" to the list of lessons.
 After selecting a lesson, click the plus icon under Topics to add a new topic with the title "New Topic" to the list of topics.
-Topics are specific to their corresponding lessons, lessons are specific to their corresponding modules, and modules are specific to their corresponding courses.
+After selecting a topic, click the plus icon to the right of Widgets List to add a new widget with the type "HEADING", the size 1, and the text "New Widget" to the list of widgets.
+Widgets are specific to their corresponding topics, topics are specific to their corresponding lessons, lessons are specific to their corresponding modules, and modules are specific to their corresponding courses.